Highways in Australia: New South Wales

 In New South Wales, sections 46, 47, 50 and 51 of the Roads Act 1993 provide for the classifications of Highway, Main Road, Secondary Road or Tourist Road.

 Northern Territory

 In the Northern Territory, major roads are classified into three categories: National Highway, Arterial Roads, and Secondary Roads.

 Queensland

-In Queensland, roads are classified as: National Network, State Strategic Roads, Regional Roads, or District Roads.
+In Queensland, roads are classified as: National Network Roads, State Strategic Roads, Regional Roads, or District Roads.

 South Australia

 South Australia's Department of Planning, Transport and Infrastructure (DPTI) classifies state-controlled roads into three categories: National Land Transport Network; DPTI Maintained Road, Sealed; and DPTI Maintained Road, Unsealed.

 Tasmania

 In Tasmania, the most important state and regional connections, totalling 3650 km, are state-owned roads, which are further classified into a road hierarchy.